ITfoxtec/FoxIDs/docs/claim-transform.md

 # Claim transforms

-Each FoxIDs authentication method and application registration handle [claims](claim.md) and support configuring claim transforms.
+Each FoxIDs authentication method and application registration handle [claims](claim.md) and support claim transformations.
 This means that two sets of claim transforms can be executed on each user authentication.
-First executing any claim transforms on the authentication method and then any claim transforms on the application registration.
+First executing claim transforms on the authentication method and then claim transforms on the application registration.

-If you create a new claim in a claim transform the claim is per default not send from the authentication method to the application registration or to the application / API.
+If you create a new claim in a claim transform, the claim is send from the authentication method if the claim or `*` is in the `Forward claims` list.
-In a authentication method you have to add the claim to the `Forward claims` list to forward the claim and in a application registration to the `Issue claims` list or alternative add the claim to a scope's `Voluntary claims` list.
+The application registration receives the claim and issues the claim if the claim or `*` is in the `Issue claims` list or alternative if the claim is in a requested scope's `Voluntary claims` list.

 Please see [claim transform examples](#claim-transform-examples)

-> Enable `Log claim trace` in the [log settings](logging.md#log-settings) to see the claims before and after transformation in [logs](logging.md).
+> Enable `Log claim trace` in the [log settings](logging.md#log-settings) to see the claims before and after transformation in the [logs](logging.md).

 Claim transforms can e.g., be configured in a login authentication method.